 • Then we go to work with the tracks we have.
 For example, of the three drum tracks, picking out the best parts of each of the 3 and splicing them together, to get the best possible drum line for the song, then do the same with all other instruments and vocals.

 • After that is done, when we have the best possible track of each instrument/vocals for each song, then it is mixed and mastered.

-Of course, if you are singing to an MP3 Track that you provide us with, the time and cost will go down a great deal.
+Of course, if you are singing to an MP3 Track that you provide us with, or use one of the 100,000 backing tracks we have on hand, the time and cost will go down a great deal.
 Then it will be only recording your vocal tracks and any background vocals you might want.